Last ticket sold at 4:00 PM

 With a long list of federally and state protected species occurring on the property, some of which occur nowhere else in the world, it is Zoo Miami’s responsibility to ensure that this special habitat exists for future generations.
 Most of the area which is now the city of Miami was built on former pine rockland due to its higher elevation and well draining rocky substrate.
 Looking at a pine rockland forest is seeing what most of Miami actually looked like until a relatively short time ago.
 With pine rockland fragments in the keys and Caribbean being destroyed by sea level rise, salt water intrusion from hurricanes, fire suppression, and development, preserving the remaining area around Zoo Miami becomes even more important.

-Zoo Miami staff and Miami-Dade County Natural Areas Management work together to protect the pine rockland from disturbance and help control the invasive plant species which threaten it.
+Zoo Miami staff, the Environmentally Endangered Lands program, and Miami-Dade County Natural Areas Management work together to protect the pine rockland from disturbance and help control the invasive plant species which threaten it.
 They must also work together to conduct regular prescribed burns since it is a highly fire dependent habitat.
 Several areas that had soil disturbance years ago are now home to invasive plants that spread and out compete the native plants.
 These areas serve as seed banks for the invasives to spread into the healthy pine rockland and must be reclaimed and replanted with native pine rockland plants to remove the threat.
 The actual plantings are often turned into public awareness and volunteer events to invest the local community in their preservation.
 Constant maintenance is needed to keep the invasive plants at bay due to South Florida’s climate and the large number of new invading plants that are introduced each year into the region.